mrc2rules/CAIE_PastPaperOpener/README.md

 </p>

 ## About
-A simple app that lets you access **both** mark scheme & question papers together in one go! **You don't need to waste time manually googling each of them anymore!**
+CAIE PastPaperOpener lets you access **both** mark scheme & question papers together in one go! **You don't need to waste time googling each of them anymore!**

 Whether you want to view or download the papers, all you need to do is enter the paper code!